-Modular Construction, the Modern Solution
+Modular is the Modern Solution

-Our modular homes start in a state-of-the-art manufacturing facility, so the homes can be produced to be much “tighter” than those built on-site.
+Our modular construction process starts in a state-of-the-art manufacturing facility, so the homes can be produced to be much “tighter” than those built on-site.
 In fact, our homes routinely operate at least 15 percent more efficiently than a conventional site-built home.
 The home comes 80-90% complete when we deliver it to your home site.
 In Lego®-like fashion the home is assembled, connected, and completed.
 With the drywall, flooring, cabinetry, plumbing, and electrical completed in a quality controlled, weather tight environment, the modular construction process provides a custom home within stringent manufactured tolerances.

 There is practically nothing you cannot do with a modular home.
 Modern modular homes can take on the appearance of a traditional home or can assume the look and style of today’s most contemporary structure.

 The Modular Construction Process